g4m3r0/GSL-Software-Docs/guide.md

 |Function | Description
 --- | ---
 |Test for Google search pass| Test if a proxy can search/scrape google.
-|Google Search Test URL| Set the URL which is used to test the google pass.
+|Google Search Test URL| Set the URL that is used to test the google pass.

 **General Test Settings**
 |Function | Description
 --- | ---
-|Test server location| Determine the coutry of the proxy server while testing.
+|Test server location| Determine the country of the proxy server while testing.
-|Test Anonymity| Determine the anonimity level while testing (Transparen, Anonymous, Elite).
+|Test Anonymity| Determine the anonymity level while testing (Transparent, Anonymous, Elite).
-|Use public proxy judge| Use a custom/public proxy judges for determining the anonimity level of proxy servers.
+|Use public proxy judge| Use custom/public proxy judges for determining the anonymity level of proxy servers.
 |Test HTTP protocol| Test if the proxy supports the HTTP protocol.
 |Test HTTPS support| Test if the proxy supports the HTTPS/SSL.
 |Test Socks4 protocol| Test if the proxy supports the Socks4 protocol.